 UDL draws upon brain-based research on learning to encourage educators to provide multiple means of engagement, representation, expression and action for all students.
 (A good place to start is CAST’s detailed graphic explaining the three principles: UDL Guidelines.)

 Minarik & Lintner, p.
 45. Adapted from Glenna Gustafson and Tamara Wallace, “Radford University Lesson Planning Template with UDL,” 2010.

-Emerging America courses employ a lesson plan design tool from Darren Minarik and Timothy Lintner’s excellent book, Social Studies and Exceptional Learners, published by the National Council for the Social Studies.
+Emerging America courses employ a lesson plan design tool (see box) from Darren Minarik and Timothy Lintner’s excellent book, Social Studies and Exceptional Learners, published by the National Council for the Social Studies.
 (2016).
 Their checklist incorporates all three elements of UDL with a fourth element, “Cultural Considerations.”
-Find many examples of accessible lesson plans with the tool fully fleshed out in our Teaching Resources Library.
+Find many examples of accessible lesson plans with the checklist fully fleshed out in our library of Teaching Resources.

-- primary sources that feature the voices, perspectives, or experiences of young people (journals, newspaper accounts, visual depictions)
+- primary sources that feature voices, perspectives, or experiences of young people (journals, newspaper accounts, photos, or artwork)

 - topics connected to current events